The species report is structured in the following sections.

 Chorology = the map of the geographic distribution of the species.

-Map of Italy = it's the map of Italy, subdivided in its administrative regions, colored on the base of the presence/absence of the species according to personal and bibliographical data (see also the Italian distribution detail).
-In order to correctly display the map, you need the Adobe Flash plugin installed.
+Map of Italy = the distribution map of Italy, subdivided in its administrative regions, colored on the base of the presence/absence of the species according to personal and bibliographical data (see also the Italian distribution detail).

 Subfamily & Tribe = systematic categories.
 The Subfamily is a systematic category inferior to the Family (Chrysididae), including a group of Tribes and Genera.
 The latin termination is -inae and requires the capital letter.
 Example: Chrysidinae.
 The Tribe is a systematic category inferior to the Subfamily (Chrysidinae), including a group of Genera.
 The latin termination is -ini and requires the capital letter.
 Example: Chrysidini.